Property Hain Raashan Nahi, Likha Padat Zaroori Hain - Baashan Nahi !

 The Missing Clause

-Most deeds forget the "Indemnity Clause" (protecting you from the seller's old debts).
+Most deeds forget the "Indemnity Clause" (protecting you from the seller's old debts) and other case specific clauses.

 Stamp Duty Errors

 Paying less is crime; paying more is a loss.
-We calculate it to the rupee.
+We calculate exact rupee and paisa.

 Our Process - From Drafting to Registry